jimdigriz/bratwurst/README.md

 ## Building

-Building for other targets is typically just a case of reading `Supported Physical Targets` to learn how to install the firmware once built to your target, and of course to build the firmware its-self.
+Building for other targets is typically just a case of reading 'Supported Physical Targets' to learn how to install the firmware once built to your target, and of course to build the firmware its-self.
 This is done typically by just typing:

     make ar7/wag54g

-For information on customising the build, read the `Customising the Build` of [Development and Contributing](DEVELOPMENT.md).
+For information on customising the build, read the 'Customising the Build' of [Development and Contributing](DEVELOPMENT.md).